-The Supervisory Board may also adopt resolutions outside a meeting, in writing, provided that the proposal concerned is submitted to all Supervisory Board members then in office and provided that none of them objects to such decision-making process.
+The Supervisory Board may also adopt resolutions outside a meeting, provided this is done in writing, all Supervisory Board members have cast their votes and none of them has objected to this manner of decision making.

 Conflicts of Interests

 A Supervisory Board member shall not participate in the deliberations and decision-making process in the event of a conflict of interest between that Supervisory Board member and ICTS and the enterprise connected with it.
 If there is such a personal conflict of interest in respect of all Supervisory Board members, the preceding sentence does not apply and the Supervisory Board shall maintain its authority.